 - to ensure the proper operation of the management system

 - to approve annual financial statements and interim reports

-- to ensure that the business complies with relevant rules and regulations
+- to ensure that the business of the group complies with relevant rules and regulations

 - to approve the principles of corporate governance, internal control, risk management and other essential policies and practices

-- to confirm the central duties and operating principles of Board Committees
+- to confirm the central duties and operating principles of the Board committees

 The Board may establish Committees to ensure efficient preparation of the matters under its responsibility.
-The Committees are established and their members elected from among the members of the Board for the same term as the Board generally in the Board’s organizing meeting to be held after the AGM.
-The Committees shall have at least three members.
-The charters for each Committee shall be confirmed by the Board.
-The Chairs of the Committees report to the following Board meeting on the topics discussed in the Committee meetings.
-Also, the materials presented, and the minutes of the Committee meetings are delivered to the Board for information.
-The Committees do not have autonomous decision-making power but the Board makes the decisions within its competence collectively.
+The Committees are established, and their members are elected from among the members of the Board in the Board’s organizing meeting to be held after the AGM for the same term as the Board.
+The Committees shall consist of at least three members.
+The charters for each committee shall be confirmed by the Board.
+The Chairs of the committees report to the following Board meeting on the topics discussed in the committee meetings.
+Also, the materials presented, and the minutes of the committee meetings are delivered to the Board for information.
+The committees do not have autonomous decision-making power, but the Board makes the decisions within its

 In its organizing meeting held on 11 March 2020, CapMan’s Board established Audit and Remuneration Committees.